• Share this on:

 2. What is retail mark-up?

-Manufacturers can sometimes be unpleasantly surprised by the big difference that may occur between the FOB-price (‘Free on Board’, see below) they receive for an apparel item and the price that the item is eventually sold for on the European consumer market (the retail price).
-An apparel item that has left the factory for less than $20, may be sold to European end-consumers for €100 or more.
-Does this make manufacturers the victims of unfair negotiations?
-No, not necessarily, and it is important to understand why.
+Manufacturers are sometimes surprised by the large difference between the FOB price (‘Free on Board’, see below) they get for their products and the price they are sold for in Europe.
+An item that leaves the factory for less than $20 might sell to European customers for €100 or more.
+Does this mean manufacturers are treated unfairly?
+Not necessarily, and it is important to know why.

-Retailers mark up the FOB-price because they need to account for (among other things) import duties, transport, rent, marketing, overhead, stock keeping, markdowns and VAT (15-27% in EU-countries).
-For this reason, the retail price of an apparel item is on average 4-8 times the FOB-price.
+Retailers need to account for import duties, transport, rent, marketing, overhead, stock keeping, markdowns, VAT (15–27% in EU-countries), environmental levies and more.
+For this reason, the retail price of an apparel item is four to eight times the FOB price on average.
 This is called ‘retail mark-up’.
-It follows that the FOB-price is on average 12,5-25% of the retail price of the product.
-Exceptions do occur.
-In the budget market, some large European retail chains may only double the FOB-price.
+It follows that the FOB price is on average 12.5-25% of the product’s retail price.
+There are exceptions.
+In the budget market, some large European retail chains focus on profit through volume and market share and may simply double the FOB price.

-Figure 2: European retailers mark-up FOB-prices to account for costs such as renting a store in an expensive high-street
+Figure 2: European retailers mark up FOB prices to account for costs such as renting stores in expensive high-streets

 European retailers mark-up FOB-prices to account for costs such as renting a store in an expensive high-street

-Which cost items should be included in your cost calculation?
-That depends on the contract that you have signed with your buyer.
+Which cost items should be included in your cost calculations?
+This depends on the delivery terms you agree on with your buyer.
 It may vary from CM (cut-and-make) to CNF (cost-and-freight).
-The difference in cost items means a different way to calculate costs.
+The difference in cost items means a different way to calculate the cost price.

 • CM (Cut & Make)